DKhateek1372/google-location-backend/README.md

 # google-location-backend

-IN Backend I am using MongoDB & Node.Js
+IN Backend I am using Node server and MongoDB
-First you need to start first MongoDb -
+First you need to start your server -

+To start your server use this command ---->  nodemon app.js
+                                  OR           node app.js

+Then  start mongo
-USE THIS COMMAND --   sudo service mongod start Or mongod
+USE THIS COMMAND --   sudo service mongod start

-AND AFTER THAT start nodejs - nodemon app.js or node app.js
+              OR   --   mongod

-Please use one command ------> npm install so all the related libraries will be install into your code.
+Please use this command ------> npm install so all the libraries used in code will be install.